-Elecal Warning [mm/dd/yyyy] Flood Warning Weather Forecast: The weather conditions forecasted by Environn Resources and Forestry.
-Includes information s available and temperature changes.
-Environmental Conditions: Current conditions of the jurisdiction which inclu conditions, soil moisture and/or current flooding Risks: The potential impacts from the weather forecas on public and property safety. and the environmental conditions pose ACTION: CAUTION TO RESIDENTS ON WHAT TO DO STATEMENT.
-IN THE TIME PERIOD OF THIS Duration: The period which this statement will be in effec t for.
-SNC monitors the water levels and weather for Warning Program.
-Updates are provided as co Please visit www.nation.on.ca and to also provi water related conditions in their local areas.
-All waterwatch@nation.on.ca; posted on our Face Twitter (@SouthNationCA). feedback can be sent to For more information, please contact Duty Offi cer's Name at 1-877-984-2948 ext.
+[WATERSHED CONDITIONS/FLOOD WATCH/FLOOD WARNING] STATEMENT: REGION [Ottawa River, St. Lawrence River or South Nation Watershed]

+[mm/dd/yyyy]

+Weather Forecast:

+The weather conditions forecasted by Environment Canada and/or Ministry of Natural Resources and Forestry.
+Includes information such as approximate precipitation if available and temperature changes.

+Environmental Conditions:

+Current conditions of the jurisdiction which include water levels, snow conditions, soil conditions, soil moisture and/or current flooding issues or concerns.

+Risks:

+The potential impacts from the weather forecast, and the environmental conditions pose on public and property safety.

+ACTION:

+CAUTION TO RESIDENTS ON WHAT TO DO IN THE TIME PERIOD OF THIS STATEMENT.

+Duration:

+The period which this statement will be in effect for.

+SNC monitors the water levels and weather forecasts as part of the Flood Forecasting and Warning Program.
+Updates are provided as conditions change.

+Please visit www.nation.on.ca and to also provide feedback with respect to changes in water related conditions in their local areas.
+All feedback can be sent to waterwatch@nation.on.ca; posted on our Facebook (/SouthNationConservation), or Twitter (@SouthNationCA).

+For more information, please contact Duty Officer's Name at 1-877-984-2948 ext.
 XXXX.